Enterprise Hub in Airtable

 2. Toggle the Lock settings button on/off at the bottom of the page.

-After a super admin locks a setting, they need to click “Apply default to all” to make all org units match the default setting.
+Once a super admin locks a setting, they must select “Apply default to all” to make all org units match the default setting.

 FAQs